FAQs ~ Frequently Asked Questions

 When I cook (saponify) the oil with a lye, some of the coconut oil converts to monolaurin during saponification → supercharged cleaning soap.

 2. Glycerin.
 Every cell in your body (and your dog’s, and your horse’s) has a glycerin backbone to stay plump, flexible, and protected.
 All my plant oils have glycerin, but I add lots of extra.
+Research how glycerin in used for skin applications.

 3. Extra virgin, cold pressed sunflower oil.
 This high-oleic ingredient is super charged with carotene and micro ingredients that provide the gentle care of WARHORSE.
+I get it from Oliver Farm in Pitts, GA.

 4. Castor oil is loaded with RICINOLEIC ACID.
 This 90% powerhouse adds velvety care to the fierce clean.
 Castor oil has been historically useful for human, hound and horse applications.